lrivallain/az-migrate-dep-visu/README.md

    - After uploading, you will be redirected to the visualization page.
    - Use the filters to narrow down the data based on source IP, destination IP, port, and VLANs.
    - The data will be displayed in a table and as an interactive graph.

+4. **Graph Interaction**:
+   - Click on a connection to get some information about the flow statistics.

+5. **Filter and group Non-RFC1918 IPs**:
+   - Use the "Group Non-RFC1918" button to group non-RFC1918 IP addresses.
+   - Table will be updated to simplify the search and filtering.
+   - This enables to focus on Internet-bound traffic.

 3. **Download Filtered Data**:
    - Click the "Download CSV" button to download the filtered data as a CSV file.